 How much should you pay for a round of golf?
-Obviously, expenses should be covered plus a mark up added.
 One model takes the initial capital investment and determines what the appropriate return should be.
 For example, one of the "informal" rules of thumb is that the green fee should equal 0.0001% of the construction costs, i.e., a 10,000,000 cost would produce a \$100 green fee.